DonnC/e-shop-bot/README.md

 - can be extended or changed to suit any business type with minor or major tweaks

 ### Demos
-- `On development app`, can still be tested.
+- this is not an AI-ML bot, an example of an AI bot with ML can be found [here under ZIMSEC results bot](https://github.com/DonnC)
+- This example bot `On development app`, has many sides, here i show 2, how it works for both a **client** and the **moderator**
+- ..seperately with no problem 😎
 - Click this link to [whatsapp bot](https://wa.me/14155238886?text=join%20had-firm).
 After that you can type **hie** or **hello** or **start**.
 - Consumer / client side
 ![consumer_demo](resource/demos/netro_bot_v0.01_consumer.gif)

-- Developer | Moderator side
+- Moderator side
 ![dev_demo](resource/demos/netro_bot_v0.01_dev.gif)

 ### Note